How To Start, Grow, and Earn Money From a Travel Blog

-- You have control on the look of your website
+You have control of the look of your website

 Cons of blogging:

-- There isn't an immediate ROI (return on investment), as you need to put in a lot of work before you see any reward
+There isn't an immediate ROI (return on investment), as you need to put in a lot of work before you see rewards (aka money, subscribers, followers)

 Consider your niche before you do anything